 Considering the Hong Kong context in the 21st century, the Humanities Programme consists of three major distinct characteristics:

-- Interdisciplinarity: All Humanities Core courses employ diverse disciplines.
-Art criticism, language, literature, history, philosophy, cultural studies and media studies would be incorporated in the study.
+- Interdisciplinarity: All the Humanities core courses draw on diverse disciplines.
+These include art criticism, language, literature, history, philosophy, cultural studies and media studies.

-- Bilingual Teaching & Learning: Students will read, write and speak in Chinese as well as English, developing their skills and flexibility in both languages.
-By doing so, students will be able to respond to Hong Kong’s specific linguistic environment, as well as engaging in more global context
+- Bilingual Teaching and Learning: Students will read, write and speak in Chinese as well as English, developing their skills in both languages.
+By doing so, students will be able to respond to Hong Kong’s specific linguistic environment, as well as engaging in more global context.

-- Cross-culturalism: Our courses examine issues of cultures, values, diversity, difference, and cosmopolitanism.
+- Cross-culturalism: Our courses examine issues of culture, values, diversity, difference and cosmopolitanism.

 The Humanities Programme aims at:

 - Encouraging students to reflect on social and cultural issues from an interdisciplinary and cross-cultural perspective;